 Integration between Epic’s Ambulatory and Inpatient modules is common, but because the systems share global system settings and an ERX master file, it’s important for developers, technologists, physicians, and other stakeholders to understand the complexity of each module and the whole integration.

-As is the case with any system integration, there are a few important things to consider to mitigate the risk for error and reduce conflicts between the systems:
+As is the case with any system integration, there are a few important things to consider to mitigate the risk of error and reduce conflicts between the systems:

 • Maintain universal access to the database for physicians and pharmacists